(If You're Not in It for Love) I'm Outta Here!: Real McCoy version

-In 1997, German Eurodance Real McCoy released "(If You're Not in It for Love) I'm Outta Here!" as the third and final single from their album "One More Time".
-It peaked at 102 on the US Hot Dance Club Songs.
+In 1997, German Eurodance Real McCoy released "(If You're Not in It for Love) I'm Outta Here!" as the third and final single from their fourth studio album One More Time (1997).
+Member O-Jay said the track was a controversial song for the group to record and weren't sure how it would be received.
+It was serviced to contemporary hit and rhythmic radio on August 12, 1997, following which it was released commercially on September 16, 1997.